 Many new moms and dads seek advice from family, friends, online articles and magazines to help them learn how to be a better parent.
 You can learn a lot from experienced parents because they have seen a little bit of everything.
 However, one thing you need to figure out for yourself is your own parenting style.

 When parents use different parenting styles it causes all types of problems.
 For example, it can get confusing and the kids won’t know which set of rules to follow.
 It also makes it easy for kids to play parents against each other, which is something that most all kids do at some point.
+If you have an au pair (go to Cultural Care Au Pair to learn more or become an au pair), nanny or babysitter then you will need to make sure they know what style to implement.

 For these reasons, parents need to be on the same page so you can combine your parenting styles together and create a plan you both can adhere to.
 If you’re not sure, here’s how to find your parenting style.